 ShoutMeLoud was running on an outdated version of Thesis theme and in July first week we migrated to the latest version of Genesis WordPress theme.

-More over, I also added a mobile specific site that helped me to increase the traffic from the mobile search engine.
+Moreover, I also added a mobile-specific site that helped me to increase the traffic from the mobile search engine.
 Nonetheless, moving from Thesis to Genesis improved the overall performance of my site.

-Improved loading time of the site:
+The improved loading time of the site:

 Upgrading to Genesis theme already improved the loading time of my site by 300%, and I further optimized it to using Cloudflare free CDN.
 ShoutMeLoud is hosted on HHVM based WordPress hosting on Kinsta, and with this ShoutMeLoud is now loading in less than 2 seconds.